-What is a dental scale and clean?
+What is a scale and clean?

 A scale and clean removes plaque, calculus and some stains from all the nooks and crannies in your mouth that your toothbrush or dental floss may miss.
 The whole procedure normally takes about 30 minutes in a dentist chair and can be booked as part of a check-up.
 It can sometimes include deep cleaning which generally consists of 2 parts:

-How does it work?
+How does a scale and clean work?

 A dental scale and clean can help you keep gum disease, tooth decay and other oral health problems at bay.
 It involves the dentist removing the plaque and calculus that has built up on your teeth with an electric instrument called a scaler.